 - We also do our very best to make sure that the ways we fundraise meet our own organisational values, which include being compassionate, responsible and acting with integrity in everything we do

-- We don’t undertake any form of fundraising which we believe a person might find it uncomfortable to experience, such as asking people to sign up to support us in the street, and making unsolicited telephone calls to the general public who are unaware of Blue Cross
+- We don’t undertake any form of fundraising which we believe a person might find uncomfortable to experience, such as making unsolicited telephone calls to the general public who are unaware of Blue Cross

-- We call our supporters who have given us permission to do so from time-to-time to thank them and provide them with an update on our work and provide an easy means to give again.
+- We sometimes call supporters who have given us permission to do so to thank them and provide them with an update on our work and provide an easy means to give again.
 We aim for this to be an enjoyable and positive experience whether or not you decide to help us further at this time.

 - We are sensitive to fundraising from vulnerable individuals and our staff, volunteers and partners adhere to the Institute of Fundraising's policy on vulnerable people.

-- We take care to make sure all fundraisers are fully trained and we closely monitor activities, especially when we work with external partners for fundraising because our Blue Cross team just isn’t big enough
+- We take care to make sure all fundraisers are appropriately trained and we closely monitor activities, especially when we work with external partners for fundraising because our Blue Cross team just isn’t big enough to undertake all our activity

 - We love to hear your views about what we’re doing and where and when we could improve

-- When we get things wrong, we’ll be upfront about them, apologise and do our best to put things right
+- When we get things wrong, we’ll be upfront about our mistakes, apologise and do our best to put things right

 - We have a separate complaints procedure for responding to any complaints.
-We treat all complaints seriously, investigate them fully and respond to you as promptly as possible.
+We treat all complaints seriously, investigate them fully and respond to them as promptly as possible

 - We respect the rights and privacy of all supporters and service users who come to us for help and support

-- We ensure your personal details and donations are kept secure and comply fully with all relevant regulations including the Data Protection Act 1998, the Privacy and Electronic Communications Regulations 2003, Telephone Preference Service and the Fundraising Preference Service.
+- We ensure your personal details and donations are kept secure and comply fully with all relevant regulations including the General Data Protection Regulation ((EU) 2016/679), the Data Protection Act 2018, the Privacy and Electronic Communications Regulations 2003 and the Telephone Preference Service

 - We will never sell or share your data with external third parties for their own marketing purposes